jtablesaw/tablesaw/docs/userguide/ScatterPlots.md

 Scatter plots are among the most popular and useful visualization options.
 We will use a wine dataset to demonstrate, starting with a simple scatter plot relating California champagne vintages and retail prices.

+Yes, we *are* using a champagne dataset to demonstrate bubble charts

 First we get our dataset and filter it.

 ```java